altermo/vim-plugin-list/README.md

   * [arp242/jumpy.vim](https://github.com/arp242/jumpy.vim) : filetype-specific mappings for [[, ]], g[, and g] to jump to the next or previous section
   * [christoomey/vim-tmux-navigator](https://github.com/christoomey/vim-tmux-navigator) : navigate seamlessly between vim and tmux splits using a consistent set of hotkeys
   * [coderifous/textobj-word-column.vim](https://github.com/coderifous/textobj-word-column.vim) : makes operating on columns of code conceptually simpler and reduces keystrokes
+  * [folke/which-key.nvim](https://github.com/folke/which-key.nvim) : displays a popup with possible key bindings of the command you started typing
+  * [linty-org/readline.nvim](https://github.com/linty-org/readline.nvim) : let you do things like move the cursor or delete text by a word or a line at a time.
   * [mizlan/iswap.nvim](https://github.com/mizlan/iswap.nvim) : Interactively select and swap: function arguments, list elements, function parameters, and more
 ## todo-list
   * [cathywu/vim-todo](https://github.com/cathywu/vim-todo) : Simple syntax highlighting for todo lists